Price: Starting at $1,995/person

 - A 5-day Vermontology guided tour (6 customers max; in a spacious Toyota Sienna minivan)

-- 4 nights of lodging at the Casa Bella Inn
+- Four nights lodging at Snowed Inn in Killington, VT

 - Customer pick-up and drop-off